deletedcookie/vcm_switch/README.md

 # Moving Magnet Design
-This section will be updated when the protype is finished.

 This design uses copper rods for a smooth linear motion and rotational constraint.
 It is not ideal because it adds complexity, relies on friction fitment, the coil is far from the magnets, and it is very wide using the whole key unit.